nagaraju4work/elections-kotlin/README.md

 If you have any problems with any of the above, please get in touch via your recruitment contact.

 Please feel free to send the assessment response as a link via recruitment contact

+## Tasks done by Nagaraju T

+1. I have utilized the flag isComplete as true after all iterations to mark the elections as done.
+Hidden the floating button when isComplete flag is true and highlighted the Winner with odd color background and a winner tag.
+Calculated the winner by using maxBy which will help to change the Winner on each iteration.
+2. I have called the all candidates api to fetch the names and mapped them to the Results where I have candidate ID.
+So Candidate Names are displayed now.
+3. Talkback provides spoken feedback and navigation instructions to make interacting with the device's interface more accessible.
+Having the Header may confuse the Visually impaired, hence Header doesn't required so Removed it.
+Also while speaking, to to make the details more clear for the Visually Impaired all the details having quoted with respective params.
+4. According to WCAG (Web Content Accessibility Guidelines), the recommended touch target size is 48dp x 48dp.
+Here the TextViews have been adjusted to 48dp height while the width adjusted as per the text.
+5. Implemented the ConnectivityHelper for knowing the connectivity exists or not and a helper function to display No Internet alert.
+Also added NetworkCallback functionality where I randomly enable/Disable the connectivity and able to see the error messages on top of the screen.
+6. Finally, Test Cases written were modified as My ViewModel function has been modified to fetch the candidate names too.
+All Test cases are executed successfully.